jmendoza94/jekyll-now/_posts/2014-3-3-Hello-World.md

 layout: post
 title: Lastest Blog Post
 ---

-For far I think this class will be challenging, but rewarding.
-He really desires to prepare his student for their careers once they graduate.
+So far I think this class will be challenging, but rewarding.
+Professor Downing really desires to prepare his student for their careers once they graduate.